munificent/game-programming-patterns/book/state.markdown

 Where a finite state machine has a *single* pointer to a state, a pushdown automaton has a *stack* of them.
 In an FSM, transitioning to a new state *replaces* the previous one.
-A pushdown automaton lets you do that, but also gives you two additional operations:
+A pushdown automaton lets you do that, but it also gives you two additional operations:

  1. You can *push* a new state onto the stack.
 The "current" state is always the